eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 ## Introduction

 In this tutorial, you will learn how to create a vehicle model using [Digital Twins Definition Language (DTDL) version 3.0](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html), and build a corresponding Rust vehicle model.
-The focus will be on translating DTDL to a programming language, specifically Rust.
-While Rust is used here to be consistent with Ibeji's samples being in Rust, you can use any programming language.
+The focus will be on translating DTDL to a programming language.
+While Rust is used here to be consistent with Ibeji's samples (which are in Rust), you can use any programming language.

 This tutorial provides a basic understanding of DTDL in the context of our Ibeji samples, but it is not a comprehensive guide to DTDL.
 Specifically, it covers [interfaces](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#interface), [commands](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#command), [properties](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#property)